M.N. Miller’s Top 15 Films of 2018

 2018 has been the finest film year this decade since 2013.
-So many great and exciting new voices have led to films that are about today’s social consciousness, race relations, and has even led to the year of the popular documentary film (three in my top ten).
-Are we being exposed to new kinds of films with the birth of movie subscription services or is the industry finally coming around to a generation of female and minority perspectives?
-If only the awards groups would come around the way the industry has.
+So many great and exciting new voices have led to films about today’s social consciousness and race relations and have even led to the year of the popular documentary film (three in my top ten).
+Are we being exposed to new kinds of films with the birth of movie subscription services, or is the industry finally coming around to a generation of female and minority perspectives?
+If only the awards groups would come around the way, the industry has.
 After watching 233 films in 2018, here are my top 15 films of 2018, with a handful of honorable mentions.

 15. Thunder Road

 Thunder Road is a painfully funny comedy with a breakout performance from writer/director Jim Cummings.
 Strikingly original, awkwardly charming, and might be the best comedic independent film in years.
 A heartfelt comedy that is truly an independent film that’s a throwback to uneasy comedies like Clerks; I wonder what Cummings will come up with next.